Book Links – The Centre for Children’s Literature

 Enjoy great food and drinks.
 View and buy books and illustrations.

-Enter raffle and quiz competition.
+Enter raffle and win books in the quiz competition.

 PD certificates provided after the event.